Don’t flush trash

 When grease is washed down the drain, it sticks to the inside of sewer pipes (both on your property and in the streets).
 Over time, it builds up and can block an entire pipe.

 Garbage disposals do not keep grease out of the pipes, they only shred it into smaller pieces.
-Commercial additives, including detergents that claim to dissolve grease, may pass it down the line and cause problems away from the source.
+Commercial additives, including detergents that claim to dissolve grease, may cause problems further down the pipes.

 The results of a grease-blocked sewer pipe can be: